pagkly/Zed/Investopedia4/Vertical Line Charting Definition and Example.md

 If there is a large difference between the open and close, it signals that the buyers or sellers overpowered the other.
 If the close is well below the open, sellers dominated the time period.
 If the close is way above the open, buyers dominated the period.

-If the price moved only a small amount during the period, it is possible that there was little interest in the security, or that buyers and sellers were evenly matched but not aggressive in their trades.
+If the price moved only a small amount during the period, it is possible that there was little interest in the [[Security|security]], or that buyers and sellers were evenly matched but not aggressive in their trades.

 Charting platforms often allow traders to color code the vertical line depending on whether the price rose or declined over the period.